paulkarpenko/us-code-ui/uscode/title-08-aliens-and-nationality/chapter-014-restricting-welfare-and-public-benefits-for-aliens.md

 (3) Such term does not include any Federal public benefit under [section 1611(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1611/c&num=0&edition=prelim).

-**(d) State authority to provide for eligibility of illegal aliens for State and local public benefits** A State may provide that an alien who is not lawfully present in the United States is eligible for any State or local public benefit for which such alien would otherwise be ineligible under subsection (a) of this section only through the enactment of a State law after August 22, 1996, which affirmatively provides for such eligibility.
+**(d) State authority to provide for eligibility of illegal aliens for State and local public benefits** A State may provide that an alien who is not lawfully present in the United States is eligible for any State or local public benefit for which such alien would otherwise be ineligible under subsection (a) only through the enactment of a State law after August 22, 1996, which affirmatively provides for such eligibility.

 ### Statutory Notes